langcog/KTE/README.md

 ### Experiments

-All the experiments used in all the online studies are also included in the repo.
-(In lab studies will appear here soon)
+All the experiments used in all the studies are also included in the repo.

-It takes approximately 20-25 minutes to finish each experiment.
-If you do finish it, you'll also see a mockup of the data that would've been collected, had this been running live.
+For the online experiments, it takes approximately 20-25 minutes to finish each experiment.
+If you do finish an experiment, you'll also see a mockup of the data that would've been collected, had it been running live.
 The complete experiments can be loaded using the following links:

 + Study1a/1b: http://rawgit.com/langcog/KTE/master/KTE_Study1a/index.html